LeeKiri/HW2portfolio/README.md

 The background colour has been set to a light grey shade for contrast in order to highlight the responsive container.
 Links are currently storing "#" placeholders.

+## custom.CSS
+This file was used for limited styles to override the bootstrap css and run a few media queries.
+It is organised with comments for readability.

 ## URL
 https://leekiri.github.io/profile-bootstrap/index.html